Sai-Nandan-Desetti/Quotes/quotes/Else.md

 > Chains of habit are too light ot be felt, until they are too heavy to be broken. - Warren Buffett

 > History will be kind to me for I intend to write it. - Sir Winston Churchill

+> Those who cannot remember the past are condemned to repeat it. - George Santayana

+> What lies behind us and what lies before us are tiny matters compared to what lies within us. - Ralph Wald Emerson

+> One does not discover new lands without consenting to lose sight of the shore for a long time. - Andre Gide

+> One who thinks that enough is enough always has enough. - Lao Tzu

+> Innovation distinguishes between a leader and a follower - Steve Jobs

+> Consistency is the last refuge of the unimaginative. - Oscar Wilde

+> The success of a war is guaged by the amount of damage it does. - Victor Hugo

+> A coward cannot exhibit love; it is the prerogative of the brave. - Mahatma Gandhi

+> Time is what we want most and use worst. - William Penn

+> Health is the greatest gift, contentment the greatest wealth, faithfulness the best relationship. - Buddha

+> He travels the fastest who travels alone. - Rudyard Kipling

+> The innocent and the beautiful have no enemy but time. - William Butler Yeats

+> The question is not whether machines think or not, but whether men do. - B F Skinner

+> I attribute my success to this: I never gave or took an excuse. - Florence Nightingale

+> When you fish for love, bait with your heart, not your brain. - Mark Twain

+> The real voyage consists not in discovering new landscapes but in having new eyes. - Marcel Proust

+> Not everything that can be counted counts, and not everything that counts can be counted. - William Bruce Cameron

+> I cried because I had no shoes until I met a man who had no feet. - Helen Keller

+> There are a thousand hacking at the branches of evil to one who is striking at the root. - Henry David Thoreau

+> We see the world not as it is, but as we are. - Stephen Fry

+> You must first know your limits in order to go beyond them. - Albert Einstein